geosolutions-it/doc-geonode/005_dev_workshop/003_devel_env/index.rst

         }

         ...

 #.
 Compile and Start the server for the first time

    Align the DataBase structure

    .. code-block:: console

+    $ cd /home/geonode/dev/geonode
     $ python manage.py syncdb --noinput

    .. warning:: If the start fails because of an import error related to osgeo, then please consult the :ref:`install_gdal_devmode`.

    The last step is to compile GeoServer and setup

    .. code-block:: console